Upload PDF

 Upload the PDF file you want to compress.

-This first PDF compression workflow rebuilds pages into a lighter image-based PDF.
+This PDF compression workflow rebuilds pages into a lighter image-based PDF.
 It works best for scanned and image-heavy documents.

 Upload the PDF file you want to compress.